aruship4/recipe-project/README.md

 ### Missingness Dependency

-I conducted 2 permutations tests:
-- To see if the missingness of avg_rating is dependent on whether a recipe is a main dish or not.
-- To see if the missingness of avg_rating appears to depend slightly on whether a recipe is a main dish.
-The observed difference in missingness between main dishes and non-main dishes is very small (-0.0033), but the permutation test gives a p-value of 0.009, suggesting that this difference is statistically significant.
-This indicates that main dish recipes are slightly less likely to have missing average ratings than non-main dishes.

-### Missingness of `avg_rating`
+To better understand why some recipes are missing avg_rating, I performed two permutation tests.
+Each test examines whether the missingness of avg_rating depends on another observed variable.

-### Missingness of
+1. Missingness of avg_rating vs. is_main_dish

+The first permutation test checks whether the probability that avg_rating is missing differs between main-dish recipes and non–main-dish recipes.

 <iframe
   src="assets/missingness_diff_main_dish.html"